josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## car.js
 Example of using a function as a constructor to create an new instance.
 Arrow functions are not able to be used as a constructor.

+## no-constructor.js
+Example of an arrow function not being able to be used as a constructor.
+When the code is executed, it throws a runtime error stating that it is not a constructor.